pangeo-data/terraform-deploy/aws-examples/hackweek-infrastructure/deployment-notes/icesat2-hackweek-2020-notes.md

 person gets their own dedicated node (e.g. 8 cores, 32 Gb ram, 100Gb
 scratch drive, GPU? ) and the shared drive is AWS FSX Lustre instead of EFS).
+  - The vast majority of costs for the hackweeks are from compute
+  instances: IceSat-2's hackweek had these costs as ~90% of total costs for the event itself, decreasing to ~80% including pre- and post-event time when usage was lower but data storage was the same.
+  - Similar percentages represent the cost breakdowns for OceanHackWeek, 95% during the event and 80% with pre- and post-event time.
+  - A more granular cost analysis was done for OceanHackweek, from that ~10-15% of costs are from machines that host user pods.
+  The resources for each user were such that four users would share a node.
+  Implementing the option above where users get their own node would thus quadruple these costs for those users.
+This does not cover issues like data transfer, core node running costs, etc.
 - Image updating could use some instructions. `conda-lock` seems essential for our use-case.
 Instructions on the order of github actions would be nice, I (Sebastian) messed that up once.